What is TeachQuantum?

 - Laura Rico-Beck - Assistant Dean of Education and Outreach, University of Chicago Pritzker School of Molecular Engineering

-- Mallory Conlon - HQAN Outreach Program Coordinator, University of Wisconsin–Madison Department of Physics
+- Sarah Parker - HQAN Outreach Program Manager, University of Wisconsin–Madison Department of Physics

 TeachQuantum is supported by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (HQAN), a partnership between the University of Chicago, the University of Illinois at Urbana-Champaign, and the University of Wisconsin–Madison.

-We are excited to welcome these teachers and teacher mentors to the 2022 TeachQuantum program!
+We are excited to welcome these teachers to the 2023 TeachQuantum program!

 - Adam Davenport - James H. Bowen High School Chicago, IL